descope-sample-apps/zero-to-auth/README.md

 ## zero-to-auth App

-zero-to-auth App is Sample app will be usfull for the workshop for "Add authentication flow using Descope". this app includes
+zero-to-auth is sample app for our monthly 0-to-Auth workshop.
+This app includes:

 NodeJS server
 React App client